Ringwood Road, Ferndown

 Providing a dedicated space for cycling will improve conditions for both cyclists and pedestrians, who will benefit from an enhanced footway width and new surface (in places).

-Plans for these improvements were informed by responses gathered during public engagement late 2020 and formal consultation which ran 10 May to 14 June this year.
+Plans for these improvements were informed by responses gathered during public engagement late 2020 and formal consultation which ran 10 May to 14 June 2021.
 All responses were analysed and helped shape the final scheme designs.
 A report summarising the results of consultation is available here and the responses to issues raised is here.

 When are we planning to do it.